liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 3. Deploy your Application Adapter hook plugin.

-4. Open your Liferay Portal instance in your web browser, and navigate to the site where you want to use the Application Adapter.
+4. Open your Liferay Portal instance in your web browser and navigate to the site where you'll use the Application Adapter.

 5. Select *Manage* &rarr; *Site Settings*.
-From the *Application Adapter* field's drop-down menu, select *example* then click *Save*.
+From the *Application Adapter* field's drop-down menu, select *example*.
+Then click *Save*.

     ![Figure 6.3: Your *Application Adapters* are easily accessible in your Site's settings.](../../images/06-hooks-select-site-app-adapter.png)